speced/bikeshed/bikeshed/widlparser/README.md

 **markupObjectType(text, construct)**

-Will be called for each ObjectType production within a Type, e.g. "object", "Date", "RegExp", "Error", or "DOMException".
+Will be called for each ObjectType production within a Type, e.g. "object" or "Error".

 **markupTypeName(text, construct)**